despair86/libsignal-protocol-c/CONTRIBUTING.md

 Please write tests!
 Our testing framework is [Check](https://libcheck.github.io/check).

+A C99 compilation system is required to assemble unit tests.

 The easiest way to run all tests at once is `make test`.
 Additionally, you can handwrite unit tests, by making them return 0 for success, and anything else if it failed.